Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

     ```

     g.
 Unmap the buffer.

      ```
      q.enqueueUnmapMemObject(buffer_waveout , ptr_waveout);
      ```

     > Note: For the complete modification code reference on the `vadd` host application, see [host code modifications](./golden/host_modifications.md).

 7. Now run emulation on the modified `vadd` application.
-Follow the instructions here: https://github.com/Xilinx/Vitis-Tutorials/blob/master/Vitis_Platform_Creation/Introduction/03_Edge_VCK190/step4.md#optional-test-the-application-on-hardware-emulation.
+Follow the instructions in [Versal platform creation tutorial-Step4 Emulation](../Introduction/03_Edge_VCK190/step4.md#optional-test-the-application-on-hardware-emulation).

 8. After 'Test Passed' appears in the console window, copy over the generated `wave_out.txt` file from the QEMU target.
 First, launch the XSCT console window from `Xilinx` menu if you have not already done so.